tflowers15/galaxy-training-material/topics/microbiome/tutorials/dunnart_metabarcoding/tutorial.md

 QIIME2 requires `.fastq.gz` sequence datasets to follow the CASAVA file naming format (`SampleID_FWDXX-REVXX_L001_R[1 or 2]_001.fastq`, e.g. `D01_FWD09_REV01_L001_R1_001.fastq.gz`) in order to import `.fastq.gz` sequence datasets into the QIIME2 artefact format (`.qza`), which is the data format used by the QIIME2 suite of tools.
 Generally a single `.qza` QIIME2 artefact will be created that contains all of the `.fastq.gz` sample datasets to be processed.

-In Galaxy, the `.fastq.gz` datasets can provide as an input to the import tool, `qiime2 tools import`, either as individual datasets (although this requires manually specifying each dataset to be included) or as a dataset collection (recommended method).
+In Galaxy, the `.fastq.gz` datasets can be provided as an input to the import tool, `qiime2 tools import`, either as individual datasets (although this requires manually specifying each dataset to be included) or as a dataset collection (recommended method).
 The input dataset collection must be a list collection even when using paired-end reads.

 The following steps reformat the paired-end collection of `.fastq.gz` trimmed sequences produced by `Cutadapt` to a flat list collection and rename the datasets within the list collection to satisfy the CASAVA format requirements.